 However, the Flask development server is only intended for development.
 It should not be used in production.
 We'll dive more into this later.

-After developing and testing the Flask app, you'll learn how to deploy it to Heroku.
+After developing and testing the Flask app, you'll learn how to deploy it to Render.

 What are we building with Flask?